getsentry/sentry-docs/src/collections/_documentation/enriching-error-data/attachments.md

 Crash reports may contain sensitive information about the target system, such as environment variables, local pathnames, or in-memory representations of input fields, including passwords.
 By default, Sentry only uses crash report files to create events and immediately drops them.
 All sensitive information is stripped from the resulting events.

-All other types of attachments, such as log files or screen shots, are stored for 30 days when they are sent to Sentry.
+All other types of attachments, such as log files or screenshots, are stored for 30 days when sent to Sentry.
 Note that Sentry does not apply data scrubbing to attachments.

 ### Enabling Crash Report Storage